 The Sennheiser Momentum 2.0 Wireless is the company’s flagship set of wireless noise-cancelling headphones.
 The closed, over-ear model has a bass-heavy response aimed at contemporary music fans.
 With leather earcups and other premium materials, Sennheiser have spared no expense here.
 The model also comes with a premium price-tag: $347 USD (£375.99, $559.00 AUD *Sennheiser Australia is currently offering a cashback deal on the range – see the bottom of the page for details).
 Depending on what you’re looking for in a headphone, they very well could be worth the investment.
+If you’ve landed on this page and think you would like something similar but different, read the Bose QC35 II review.

 Sennheiser’s wireless noise-cancelling headphones are aimed at everyday music fans, not audiophiles.
 The Momentum 2.0 Wireless is true to form here.
 The first thing you’ll notice about this model is the massive bass response.
 The mids are recessed and the highs are boosted, but not to the same degree as the lows.
 The Momentum 2.0 Wireless is right at home with hip hop, electronic music, R&B and pop.
 It’s also a good contender for rock and metal.
 With the amount of bass presence it probably wouldn’t be the finest choice if you listen to a lot of retro music or classical.

-The bass is very detailed and tight.
+The bassis very detailed and tight.
 There is a huge amount of bass present, but Sennheiser doesn’t let it get muddy.
 Some Bluetooth headphones lose depth in the bass response when operating wirelessly, but the Momentum 2.0 Wireless still sounds thick and full.
 The sound quality is remarkably even between wireless and wired modes, as well as noise cancellation and non-noise cancellation modes.
 I A/B’d the headphones between wired and wireless modes.
 Overall wired has more clarity and separation, and the bass is tighter.
 That said, before I went through the A/B process I couldn’t tell the difference.

 The headphones provide very good separation between different layers and instruments.
 It’s not the type of separation you’ll get with headphones intended for professional applications, but then again people will not be buying these to mix a record on.